CONCOURSE DENTAL GROUP

 - call your dentist for advice if the temporary crown breaks

-The lifespan of a crown depends on oral hygiene, oral care, oral habits, and the material used for the crown.
-Tooth grinding or chewing on ice can break or loosen a crown.
-Loose crowns can be cemented again providing the tooth does not have a cavity.
-A minor fracture can sometimes be repaired but a crown should be replaced if it has a large fracture.
+The lifespan of a dental crown depends on maintaining good dental oral hygiene (daily brushing and flossing) and good oral care (including regular visits to the dentist).
+Detrimental oral habits such as tooth grinding, clenching, or chewing on sticky foods, hard foods, or ice can break or loosen a dental crown.
+The material used for the dental crown can also influence its longevity.
+Loose dental crowns can be cemented again provided that the tooth does not have a cavity or fracture.
+A minor fracture of the crown can sometimes be repaired but a dental crown should be replaced if it has a large fracture.

 Concourse Dental Group Dr. Samira Jaffer 65 Queen Street West Concourse Level, Suite BG1060 Toronto, Ontario M5H 2M5 Phone 416-368-7959 Fax 416-368-5697 info@concoursedentalgroup.com |